OUR HISTORY

 THE STORY OF LIGHTHOUSE ARTCENTER

-Encouraged by this newfound momentum, the group organized a second exhibition in 1964, showcasing the creative talents of students from Jupiter Junior and Senior High School.
+Encouraged by this newfound momentum, the group organized a second exhibition from March 30–April 3, 1964, showcasing the creative talents of students from Jupiter Junior and Senior High School.
 This time, the judges were Mr. and Mrs. Christopher D. Norton, whose interest in the fledgling art scene would change its course forever.
 The son of Ralph Norton, the founder of the renowned Norton Gallery, Christopher Norton sought to broaden the reach of this community endeavor.
 He envisioned a dedicated space where the arts could thrive—a place where workshops, exhibitions, and classes could be held for all ages.

 Under his guidance, the group transformed the old Tequesta Post Office on Bridge Road into what would become The Lighthouse Gallery.
 Through tireless volunteer work and community support, this dream became a reality.
 A Board of Trustees was formed, and the gallery was formally established as a nonprofit with a mission to spark public interest in the arts and nurture creativity across all disciplines.
 The gallery’s founding principles were clear: to create, inspire, and educate—a beacon of culture for all.